ABDS Token (ABDS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ABDS Token Historical Price

-According to the latest data gathered on ABDS Token live price page, the current price of ABDS Token is 0.00311748USD.
-The circulating supply of ABDS Token(ABDS) is 14.99M ABDS , giving it a market capitalization of $46.77K.
+According to the latest data gathered on ABDS Token live price page, the current price of ABDS Token is 0.00200719USD.
+The circulating supply of ABDS Token(ABDS) is 14.99M ABDS , giving it a market capitalization of $30.09K.

 The ABDS Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ABDS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.